mindojune/kor-depparser/README.md

 # Transition-based Dependency Parser for Korean: in progress

 ## Pipeline
+1. preprocessing stage
-1. tokenizer
+	1. tokenizer: which tokenizer?
-2. word embedding vector
+2. word embedding vector: which embedding?
 3. transition classifier - a seq2seq model or a transformer